Delete Twitter: How to delete your Twitter account

 How to delete Twitter permanently

 When you deactivate your Twitter account, Twitter will retain all of your user data for a 30-day period.
-Once that’s over, Twitter starts purging your data from its systems.
+Once that’s over, Twitter starts purging your data from its systems, when that’s done, your Twitter account will be gone forever.

-However, if you log into your account before the 30-day grace period is over, you will reactivate your account.
+However, if you log into your account before the 30-day grace period is over, you’ll automatically reactivate your account.
 To delete it permanently, you’ll need to start the process all over again.

 It’s important to note that if you just want to change your username or e-mail address, you don’t need to delete your account.
 You can make these changes very easily in your account settings.

-Twitter also points out that although account deactivation happens almost immediately, some content from your account may still be viewable on Twitter.com for a few days.
+Twitter also points out that although account deactivation happens almost immediately, some content from your account may still be viewable on the website for a few days.

 Also, Twitter has no control over third-party websites – like Google or Bing – that cache content for quicker loading.
-This means content from your Twitter profile may still be available elsewhere on the internet.
+This means content from your Twitter profile may remain available elsewhere on the internet.

 If you want the option to create a new account with the same username or email address before the 30-day grace period is up, you’ll need to switch out the email address linked to your existing Twitter account before you delete it.

-Otherwise, you’ll have to wait for the deactivation period to be completed.
+Otherwise, you’ll have to wait for the deactivation period to end.

 Thinking of deleting your Twitter account?
 Let us know why @TrustedReviews… on Facebook.